Watch Kyler Murray Run 84 Total Yards on Wild 2-Point Conversion

 Kyler Murray ran more than 84 yards and into the end zone for...two points?

-In what might have been the longest two-point conversion in NFL history, Murray scrambled for more than 20 seconds before finally crossing the goal line during the Arizona Cardinals' matchup with the Las Vegas Raiders on Sunday.
+In what might have been the longest two-point conversion in NFL history, Murray scrambled for more than 20 seconds before finally crossing the goal line during the Arizona Cardinals' 29-23 comeback win over the Las Vegas Raiders on Sunday.

 After Murray took the snap at the 2-yard line and dropped back, he retreated and then reversed field while facing pressure from the Raiders' Andrew Billings and Kendal Vickers.
 The pocket was briefly reestablished with Murray at the 20-yard line before collapsing.
 Murray took off once again, cut across the field and cruised into the end zone untouched.